UT-Austin-RPL/PRELUDE/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
-  Overview of PRELUDE.
   We introduce a control hierarchy where the high-level controller, trained with imitation learning, sets navigation commands and the low-level gait controller, trained with reinforcement learning, realizes the target commands through joint-space actuation.
 This combination enables us to effectively deploy the entire hierarchy on quadrupedal robots in real-world environments.
 </p></td></tr></table>